juhaaa/forum/README.md

 - Users can now like other users posts.
 Added database table votes to help with this.
 - Implementation of search.
+- Added csrf tokens and backend user checks to routes.

 ## How to open?